github/pages-gem/README.md

 ## Usage

-One may opt for the conventional approach of using the pages-gem or the containerization approach in which a Docker container is used to provide an environment with most dependencies pre-installed.
+One may opt for the conventional approach of using the pages-gem or the containerized approach in which a Docker container is used to provide an environment with most dependencies pre-installed.

 ### Conventional